Kolten Wong Player Props: Mariners vs. Cardinals

 Cardinals Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Cardinals pitching staff ranks 13th in the league.
+- The Cardinals pitching staff ranks 12th in the league with a collective nine strikeouts per nine innings.

-- The Cardinals' 4.70 team ERA ranks 19th among all MLB pitching staffs.
+- The Cardinals have the 20th-ranked team ERA across all MLB pitching staffs (4.74).

-- The Cardinals rank 17th in baseball in home runs surrendered (23 total, 1.2 per game).
+- Cardinals pitchers combine to rank 19th in baseball in home runs surrendered (25 total, 1.2 per game).

-- Mikolas gets the start for the Cardinals, his fifth of the season.
-He is 0-1 with an 8.10 ERA and 19 strikeouts in 20 2/3 innings pitched.
+- Flaherty gets the start for the Cardinals, his fifth of the season.
+He is 1-2 with a 2.95 ERA and 17 strikeouts in 21 1/3 innings pitched.

-- The right-hander last appeared on Sunday against the Pittsburgh Pirates, when he threw 5 2/3 innings, allowing two earned runs while giving up seven hits.
+- In his last time out on Monday, the right-hander tossed six innings against the Arizona Diamondbacks, allowing four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.